-It’s ambitious to attempt to fit the East Bay and San Francisco into a nutshell, but we’ll give it a try.
+It’s ambitious to attempt to fit the East Bay and San Francisco into a nutshell, but we’ll give it a try by highlighting a few of our favorites.
 Suffice it to say that the Bay Area has no shortage of phenomenal dining options, from street food, diners, ethnic eateries, family-style, celebrity chef and Michelin starred restaurants.
 The biggest challenge is finding the time, budget, and amenable waistline to check it all out.

 Opened inside the Presidio’s Officers’ Club by Traci Des Jardins, the restaurant serves California-inspired Mexican food and drinks.
 Here, Chef de Cuisine Jose Alvarez works closely with Des Jardins’ and the two draw inspiration from travels to Mexico to build the food program.
 International wine is served but it’s the over 120 agave spirits that are truly worth checking out.

 Grit meets glam at this jazzy Tenderloin supper club.
 Executive Chef Tu David Phu and Chef de Cuisine Robert Hurtado have designed a unique menu fusing American and international classics.
 Saigon bouillabaisse, California curry, and Mayan ceviche tostada are some of the choices, along with timeless cocktails and live music in the downstairs lounge.
-Happy hour 5:30 to 7 p.m.
+Happy hour 5:30–7 p.m.